stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 ```

 In this case, we'd have to manually reimplement `Show` for lists of trees:
-A tedious task - and error prone on its own.
+A tedious task - and error-prone on its own.
 Instead, we resort to using the
 mighty sledgehammer of totality checking: `assert_total`.
 Needless to say
 that this comes with the same risks as `assert_smaller`, so be very
 careful.